 Saori Miyake ONLINE VIEWING

-Saori Miyake’s video works (past works) are available online only during Art Week Tokyo.
+Saori Miyake’s video works (past works) were available online only during Art Week Tokyo.

 The series of video works follows the thought process of Miyake’s photogram series.

 The negative-positive inverted images have something in common with the images Miyake sees in her mind when she draws existing images as motifs in the process of making photograms.

 The continuous generation of images in time that moves slower than reality is reminiscent of the latent images that emerge when photographic paper is placed in chemicals during darkroom work.

 By sharing the images the artist sees in the process of creation through the edited video, we can see how a “pictorial image” emerges with a certain time and space in the process of “what someone once saw, we now see.”

 This work is edited from footage actually shot by the artist at the Wadakura Fountain Park in the outer gardens of the Imperial Palace.

 The fountain was built to commemorate the marriage of His Majesty the Emperor Emeritus; Akihito, and the entire park was redeveloped on the occasion of the marriage of His Majesty the Emperor.

 The water, which defies gravity, is blown up and then falls in grains,and is projected in slow motion in a negative-positive inversion.